 top of page

-Food sensitivities are increasingly common, yet often misunderstood.
-Many people experience symptoms without realizing that certain foods may be contributing to how they feel daily.
+Food sensitivities are increasingly common yet often misunderstood.
+Many individuals experience symptoms without realizing that certain foods may be contributing to how they feel daily.

 What Are Food Sensitivities?

-Food sensitivities (also called food intolerances) occur when the body has difficulty processing certain foods.
+Food sensitivities, also called food intolerances, occur when the body has difficulty processing certain foods.
+This can involve:

 • Digestive enzyme deficiencies